madreher/LammpsInputBuilder/README.md

     # Compute the bounding box oif the slab
     slabBoundingBox = np.min(slabPositions, axis=0), np.max(slabPositions, axis=0)
 ```
-Note that the previous selection we used were 1-based because Lammps count indices from 1.
+Note that the previous selection we used was 1-based because Lammps count indices from 1.
 We need to generate a new list of indices starting from 0 instead for ASE to get the right positions.

 Now that we have the bounding box of the slab, we need to get the current position of the head of the tooltip:
 ```